pryrt/nppStuff/CommunityForum/FAQ/ReplaceWithMath.md

     - To access the text of the whole match, use `m.group(0)`.
     - To access the text of one of the parenthetical "capture groups", use `m.group(1)` for the first group, and so on.
     - To convert the text of a group to a number in python, use `int(m.group(1))` to make it an integer, or `float(m.group(1))` to make it a floating point number.
-    - You can use as many lines of code as are needed in the `add_1` function, and use any variables and other function calls you want
+    - You can use as many lines of code as are needed in the `add_1` function, and use any variables and other function calls you want, and include any algebraic operators like add `+` or subtract `-` or multiply `*` or divide `/` or exponentiate `**` or modulus `%`, or combinations of those with any Python mathematical operators.
     - To convert your mathy number back to a string, wrap it in the `str()` function.
     - The return value of the `add_1()` function _must_ be the string to use in the replacement